semrush/intergalactic/website/docs/components/date-picker/date-code.md

 :::

-## Week picker made from DateRangePicker
+## Week picker

 You can manually select a custom period, if needed (for example, a week) by taking all the control in manual mode.
+For example, you can create the WeekPeaker using DateRangePicker.

 ::: sandbox